elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

 |> Enum.to_list()
 ```

 While the solution above works fine and is efficient for small files, it is quite restrictive for large inputs as it loads the whole file into memory.
-If the file is a couple gigabytes, it will all be loaded into memory.

-Another issue with the solution above is that the `Enum.flat_map/2` step will build a huge list, with all the words in the comment, before we effectively start counting them.
+Another issue with the solution above is that the `Enum.flat_map/2` step will build a huge list, with all the words in the file, before we effectively start counting them.
 Again, for a large document, this means more memory usage and a waste of processing time in building a list that will be traversed right after.

-Luckily, Elixir provides an answer to this problem, for quite some time, called streams.
+Luckily, Elixir provides a solution to this problem (and has provided it for quite some time): streams.
 One of the advantage of streams is they are lazy, allowing us traverse collections item by item, in this case, line by line, instead of loading the whole data set into memory.
 Let's rewrite the example above to use streams:

 ```elixir
 File.stream!("path/to/some/file")